abimbolaoige/DSA-Documentation1/README.md

 Thanks to the structured and practical training at DSA-Incubator's Hub, I’ve grown from a curious beginner into a confident and evolving data analyst.
 Every function I write, every query I run, and every dashboard I build brings me closer to mastering the language of data.

 # Credits
-## Special 'Thank you' to Daddy G.O; Pastor E.A.
+## Daddy G.O; Pastor E.A.
 Adeboye, who gave the opening to this amazing opportunity.
-### All the cordinators and team members at Incubator's Hub - DSA
+### All the cordinators and team members at Incubator's Hub - DSA,
-#### Special 'shour-out' to my amiable instructors; Muhsin Hameed (Excel Instructor),
+#### Special 'shour-out' to my amiable instructors; Muhsin Hameed (Excel Instructor), Ayodele Femi (SQL Instructor), TeeDee; Temidayo Ayeni (Github and Power BI Instructor).
+Picking dressing from you all.
+They made the journey easier.

 ## Feel free to connect with me or view some of my projects right here on GitHub or reach out on linkedin: www.linkedin.com/in/abimbola-ige-6a7377287